wessenstam/gts2021-prep/basic/basic.rst

 #.
 Use <CTRL>+C to drop back to the prompt
 #.
 Stop the container running ``docker stop Fiesta_App``.
 This will stop the container and after that remove the container from the docker engine
 #.
-Now using the **-p 5000:3000** parameter in the ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0`` command we are telling the Docker Engine to expose port 5000 to the outside world.
+Now using the **-p 5000:3000** parameter in the ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0`` command we are telling the Docker Engine to expose port 5000 to the outside world and map port 5000 to port 3000 in the container.
 #.
 Wait till you see the same output in the logs as you have seen earlier (from the ``docker logs --follow Fiesta_App`` command) and open a browser.
 URL to be used is **\http://<IP-ADDRESS-DOCKER-VM>:5000/products**.
 Now you should see the Fiesta App and the data from the database.

    .. figure:: images/9.png